 What El Tajin actually is

-El Tajin is a large pre-Hispanic city in the humid lowlands of northern Veracruz, near the town of Papantla.
-It was the capital of a culture that peaked roughly between 600 and 1200 AD, long before the Aztecs, and it is one of the best-preserved sites in Mexico.
-The headline is the Pyramid of the Niches, a stepped pyramid drilled with 365 square recesses, one for each day of the year.
-Around it sit dozens of ball courts covered in carved reliefs.
+El Tajin is a big pre-Hispanic city sitting in the humid green lowlands of northern Veracruz, about 15 minutes from the town of Papantla and 30 to 40 minutes from the oil city of Poza Rica.
+It was the capital of a culture that peaked roughly between 600 and 1200 AD, centuries before the Aztecs, and archaeologists still argue over who built it.
+What you come for is unmistakable: the Pyramid of the Niches, a squat stepped pyramid drilled with 365 square recesses, one per day of the solar year, and a valley floor packed with 17 ball courts, more than almost anywhere else in Mesoamerica.

 How we’d play it